Imagine creating a retirement business from the comfort of your home.

 You may be thinking this sounds ideal but I’ve got no experience running a business.
 That’s ok.
 The prospect of setting up your own business can be really daunting.

-Here are five tips to help you start planning your retirement lifestyle business.
+Here are five tips to help you start creating your retirement business.

 1. Identify your priorities at the beginning